 The fun part of traveling for me is the planning and research process for any place, not only you get to know new things before you visit the place, it always gives you a tiny glimpse of how the trip might go.
 When my husband and I set Tanzania as our honeymoon destination, we decided to combine beach and animal safari to our holiday.
 Initially, I was a bit overwhelmed with all the options available in terms of National Parks, camping, travel agents, island etc. But luckily a friend of mine, who is a Tanzanian helped me plan my vacation in the best possible way.

 Deciding on the Safari location and activities was a little difficult for me as Tanzania has a number of National Parks, each unique in its own way.
-The country is divided into Northern, Southern, Eastern and Western circuits and consists of a cluster of National Parks within the circuit (You can read more about Tanzanian circuits and safaris here).
+The country is divided into Northern, Southern, Eastern and Western circuits and consists of a cluster of National Parks within the circuit.
 I opted for the Northern circuit as the Serengeti National Park featured high on my bucket list.

 The safari packages vary based on location, duration, type of accommodation and yes, the time of year.
 Migration season (June-July) is one of the best time of the year to visit Serengeti National Park as one can witness millions of Wildebeests, Zebras, antelopes and many other animals migrate between Serengeti and Maasai Mara National Park (Kenya) looking for fresh pastures and water.

 One can camp in the middle of the Savannahs or enjoy 7-star luxury, Tanzania safari offers a variety of choices to all its travelers.
 I would say one must do at least a three-day safari tour as it involves a lot of traveling.
 It will also give you ample of time to sight the wild animals and enjoy the beauty of the Tanzanian wilderness.